 Land Application Sites are different from compost sites in that they are on farms and not subject to the same level of regulations.
 However, they are limited in the amount of landscape or food organic material they may accept.
 A farm will spread organics over the fields and may also till the material into the soil, depending on the time of the year.
 Odor issues from these sites are less common.
 Will County currently has five compost and land application sites.

-Site Name Location Operator Materials Accepted Christensen Farms Peotone Larry Christiansen Landscape Plum Valley Crete Tim Van Baren Land Appl.
-Landscape Smits Farms Beecher Carl Smits Land Appl. & vegetables Willow Ranch Romeoville Waste Management Landscape Willow Ranch Quarry Romeoville Waste Management Landscape & Food ( Indicates Compost Facilities)
+Site Name Location Location

+Christensen Farms Peotone

+Plum Valley Crete

+Smits Farms Beecher

+Willow Ranch Romeoville

+Willow Ranch Quarry Romeoville

+( Indicates Compost Facilities)